-If you're looking for the best 4k-capable projector, many choices are available, although true 4k projectors are extremely expensive and out of reach of most shoppers.
-For that reason, all of the projectors on this list use pixel-shifting technology, which outputs multiple 1080p images and shifts the pixels in such a way as to cause them to overlap.
-With the help of image processing, the resulting projection is much sharper than a traditional 1080p projection, and the technology allows for much cheaper products than native 4k projectors with comparable image quality.
+If you're looking for the best 4k projector, many choices are available, although true 4k projectors are extremely expensive and out of reach of most shoppers.
+For that reason, all of the projectors on this list use pixel-shifting technology, which outputs multiple 1080p images and shifts the pixels so they overlap.
+With image processing, the resulting projection is much sharper than a traditional 1080p projection, and the technology enables much cheaper products than native 4k projectors with comparable image quality.

-We've bought and tested more than 60 projectors, and below, you'll find the best pixel-shifting models to buy.
+We've bought and tested more than 75 projectors, and below, you'll find the best 4k projectors to buy.
 We only cover consumer models, not high-end products meant for enthusiasts.
 If you're shopping for something less expensive, check out the best cheap projectors.
 Or, if you're looking for a projector for your home but don't necessarily need it to have 4k pixel-shifting technology, look at our lists of the best projectors and best home projectors.
 You can also vote on which projectors you want us to purchase and test.

 -